splunk/public-o11y-docs/get-started/service-description.rst

 The Splunk distributions of OpenTelemetry instrumentation are open-source software agents and libraries that can instrument back-end applications and front-end experiences for Splunk APM and Splunk RUM.
 Setup, configuration, transformation, and sending data from the instrumentation agents and libraries is your responsibility, including maintaining version compatibility and installing, configuring, and managing automatic and manual instrumentations.
 See :ref:`get-started-application` and :ref:`rum-gdi` for more information.

 Splunk officially supports the Splunk distributions of OpenTelemetry instrumentation, including manual instrumentation.
-Splunk only provides best-effort support for the upstream OpenTelemetry SDKs.

 Ingest API endpoints